 - KPI improved: operational time per customer case reduced from 30 minutes to 3 minutes

-- Thanks to redesign of the interface of support module and improvements in processing database queries, one support employee can now solve 120 user cases daily instead of 12
+- Thanks to the redesign of the interface of the support module and improvements in processing database queries, one support employee can now solve 120 user cases daily instead of 12

 - Technology adaptation: design of the new support system interface adapted to non-tech, elder users

-- No more headaches: new colors of the interface resulted in a better frame of mind of employees
+- No more headaches: new colours of the interface resulted in a better frame of mind for employees

 - More comfort: three data sources were displayed in one interface